Credit--we constantly hear how important it is.

 It's common for people to confuse a debit card and a credit card.
 A debit card, provided by banks, does not report to the credit bureaus.
-A debit card is merely a simple way to access funds in your bank account.
-There are three major credit bureaus that track credit history; Experian, Transunion, and Equifax.
-If information is not being submitted to at least one of these three bureaus it is not taking any effect on your credit score.
+A debit card is merely a way to access funds in your bank account, and can be used like a credit card, with one important distinction--a debit card pulls against the money in your bank account.
+A credit card pulls against a line of credit.
+There are three major credit bureaus that track credit history: Experian, TransUnion, and Equifax.
+If information is not being submitted to at least one of these three bureaus it is not affecting your credit score.

-This rule is huge!
+This rule is critical.
 Even one delinquent payment can drastically reduce your credit score.
 Even if you miss your payment date by a few days still hurry to pay the bill.
 Most delinquent payments won't report until it is a full 30 days late.

-You have to first prove that you can handle one line of credit before anybody is willing to give you five lines.
-Use the secure credit card for at least six months before going to apply for anything else.
+You have to first prove that you can handle one to two lines of credit before anybody is willing to give you more.
+Use the secure credit card(s) for at least six months before going to apply for anything else.